 Retroactive to MAY-2012, Freeside is an independent 501(c)3 non-profit.
 Approved donations are tax-deductible - please refer to our donations policy to understand how we process and accept donations.
-Please contact the Treasurer for more details, and to obtain a receipt.
+Please contact firstname.lastname@example.org for more details, and to obtain a receipt.

 Anyone can contribute time and energy towards Freeside and its projects, but such contributions cannot be claimed as donations for tax purposes.